Digital-Alchemy-TS/documentation/docs/home-automation/quickstart/automation-quickstart/index.md

 1. Open a terminal
    - Press **Ctrl-Shift-\`** (default keybind) to open a terminal, or go through `Menu` > `Terminal` > `New Terminal`
 2. Execute the command

 ```bash
 curl -fsSL https://setup.digital-alchemy.app -o setup.sh; bash setup.sh
 ```

 This script will:

 - Install NodeJS on your system
 - Pull down the [starter template](https://github.com/Digital-Alchemy-TS/automation-quickstart)
 - Install all necessary dependencies
-- Add the [local code runner](/automation-quickstart/addon) addon as a local addon
+- Add the [local code runner](/docs/home-automation/quickstart/automation-quickstart/addon) addon as a local addon

 The final install step is for you to install the addon.
 ![addon](/img/addon.png)

 > 🎉
 > You are now able to run Typescript code on your Home Assistant instance! 🎉
-> Check out the [next steps guide](/automation-quickstart/next-steps) for an orientation on the project you just set up

 ### 📺 In action

 No sound orientation videos, for a bit of context on what things should look like when everything goes right.